 3. Invest in a Robust CRM

-Having robust customer relationship management (CRM) software is critical to accurate sales forecasting because your sales reps need precise information to organise and track their opportunities.
+Having robust customer relationship management (CRM) software is critical to accurate sales forecasting because your sales reps need precise information to organize and track their opportunities.

-However, it’s crucial to involve any employees using the CRM in the discussion process because their essential insights will help you understand their needs and create a CRM that best suits your organisation’s workflow.
-Some CRMs even allow sales reps to synchronise alerts and reminders to their calendars so they can be sure they never miss an opportunity!
+However, involving any employees using the CRM in the discussion process is crucial because their essential insights will help you understand their needs and create a CRM that best suits your organization’s workflow.
+Some CRMs even allow sales reps to synchronize alerts and reminders to their calendars to ensure they never miss an opportunity!

 4. Choose a Sales Forecasting Method

-Now you have a clearly defined sales process, sales quotas, and a robust CRM in place – you can choose a sales forecasting method that suits you best.
-However, the sales forecast method you choose will depend on several factors, such as your business’s age, the size of your sales team and their pipelines, alongside the quality of your sales data and data tracking habits.
+Now you have a clearly defined sales process, quotas, and a robust CRM – you can choose a sales forecasting method that suits you best.
+However, your sales forecast method will depend on several factors, such as your business’s age, the size of your sales team and their pipelines, and the quality of your sales data and data tracking habits.

 5. Include Data from Other Departments